en:lang="en-US"

 • Synthetic voices, which are used in audio description, audiobooks or e-learning programs.

-• Facial transformation, a solution with which the original actor's mouth follows the sound of the translated dialogue.
+• Facial transformation, a solution with which the mouth of the original actor follows the sound of translated dialogue.

-Can some of these AI subgroups already be applied in dubbing?
+Can some of these subgroups of AI already be applied in dubbing?
 How?
 Will they replace the actors?
 What place will they occupy in the future in the dubbing industry?

-Knowing that AI can already generate beautiful paintings imitating the style of different painters, we can imagine that it will also be able to generate dialogues in different languages while maintaining the style of the most famous actors.
-Of course, a well-done dubbing with good actors will continue to provide a level of nuance in interpretation that AI cannot currently provide.
+Knowing that AI can already generate Beautiful paintings imitating the style of different painters, we can imagine that it will also be able to generate dialogues in different languages maintaining the style of the most famous actors.
+Of course, a well -made dubbing with good actors will continue to contribute a Level of nuances in interpretation that AI cannot contribute currently.
 Will it be just a matter of time?

-AI - Dubbing - Microphone - StudioCould AI favor the creation of a new group of super-actors?
+AI - Dubbing - Microphone - StudyCould AI favor the creation of a new group of superactors?

-The nuances in interpretation are infinite and the technology of text to speech is currently not capable of expressing all the ways in which the same phrase or even a single word.
+The nuances in the interpretation are infinite and the technology of text to voice He is currently not able to express all the ways in which the same phrase or even a single word.

-The danger this implies is that we could witness a simplification of performance generated by AI if some companies rely entirely on AI to duplicate human emotions.
-Just as we witness a simplification of philosophical or political thought, we could well witness a simplification of the “art” of acting in dubbing due to the ability of AI to reproduce just a few basic emotions.
+The danger that this implies is that we could attend a simplification of the action generated by the AI If some companies completely have AI to double human emotions.
+As we attend a simplification of philosophical or political thought, we could well witness a simplification of the "art" of interpretation in dubbing due to the ability of AI to reproduce only a few basic emotions.

-He voice morphing It could lead to fewer actors dubbing more characters, since their voices could be modified once their work is completed.
+The voice morphing It could cause fewer actors to bend more characters, since their voices could be modified once their work is over.
 Will this impact the dubbing community?
-Of course it does, but not necessarily because the talent pool is shrinking, since while all this is happening, demand is growing so fast that we are looking for new voice actors all over the world.
-Voice actors will need to increase their skills and be able to convey a greater variety of attitudes when dubbing.
-In the case of animation, the voice morphing could allowing them to focus more on acting, letting the AI handle the very specific variety of voices that animated characters bring with them.
+Of course, but not necessarily because the talents quarry is reduced, since, while all this happens, the demand is growing so fast that we are looking for new dubbing actors worldwide.
+Dubbing actors will have to increase their skills and be able to transmit a greater variety of attitudes by bending.
+In the case of animation, the voice morphing could Allow them to concentrate more on the interpretation, letting the AI take care of the variety of voices so specific that the animated characters bring.

 The resemblance to the original actors

-The voice, like the image, is an integral part of an actor's image and using it without your consent is illegal.
-Some actors give up their voice to AI, just as some of us give up our bodies to science.
-But, for the actor, this could mean less work, since AI alone could generate content with his voice.
-Therefore, actors are only giving up the right to use their voices in exchange for a large amount of money.
+The voice, like the image, is an integral part of the image of an actor and Using it without your consent is illegal.
+Some actors give their voice to AI, as some of us give our body to science.
+But, for the actor, this could be less work, since AI alone could generate content with his voice.
+Therefore, the actors are only giving the right to use their voices in exchange for a large amount of money.

-Just like the algorithms can create new faces in a smartphone, are also emerging new voices… and that changes everything.
+Like the algorithms They can create new faces in a Smart Telephone, they are also emerging New voices... and this It changes everything.

-On the other hand, does the facial transformation Could this be a solution for dubbing?
-In this case, the original actor's face will change slightly as the mouth follows the dubbed dialogue.
-Will the original actors accept that their face moves slightly or changes expression depending on the language?
+On the other hand, the facial transformation Could it be a solution for dubbing?
+In this case, the face of the original actor will change slightly when the mouth follows the bent dialogue.
+Will the original actors accept that your face moves slightly or changes expression depending on the language?
 Could it be considered a violation of your own identity?
 In this case, regulation will also be necessary.
-And, although dubbing rules are different in each country, the same cannot happen with AI, since it will cross borders.
+And, although the dubbing standards are different in each country, the same cannot happen with AI, since it will cross borders.

 Taking on a greater workload: the real challenge for actors

-This is the real challenge of the current dubbing industry: the existence of a greater volume of content to dub in shorter deadlines.
-In this case, AI is not a threat to voice actors, but a necessity.
+This is the real challenge of the current dubbing industry: the existence of a greater volume of content to bend in shorter deadlines.
+In this case, AI is not a threat to dubbing actors, but a need.

-The IA is not a threat to voice actors, but rather a need.
+The IA It is not a threat to dubbing actors, but a need.

-In the very near future, a small group of good actors, and this number is not scalable, will be able to dub films that require a high level of interpretive nuance, while a hybrid process will use synthetic voices for minor roles or background settings.
-In reality, we already see this hybrid model in some areas such as translation, where machine translation does the first pass and humans do a second to refine it.
-Machine translation does not reduce the work of the translator, it only does part of it, which is why the need for translators will continue to grow around the world.
+In the very close future, a small group of good actors, and this number is not scalable, you can double films that require a high level of interpretive nuances, while a hybrid process will use synthetic voices for minor papers or background setting.
+Actually, we see this hybrid model in some areas such as translation, where automatic translation makes the first pass and humans make a second to refine it.
+Automatic translation does not reduce the translator's work, is only part of it, so the need for translators will continue to grow worldwide.

 Towards new horizons

-In the same way that the automatic translation has helped the translation business, AI could be a great learning tool for new groups of actors in countries that historically have not opted for dubbing.
-Although OTT platforms have started broadcasting in many emerging markets (we are dubbing in Kenya, Nigeria, Vietnam, etc.), where dubbing is not as developed as in traditional dubbing countries, the need to create groups of actors is essential .
+In the same way as the machine translation It has helped the translation business, AI could be a great learning tool for new groups of actors in countries that historically have not opted for dubbing.
+Although OTT platforms have begun to broadcast in many emerging markets (we are folding in Kenya, Nigeria, Vietnam, etc.), where dubbing is not as developed as in traditional dubbing countries, the need to create groups of actors is fundamental.

-In these situations, in order to satisfy the demand of an audience that wants to see more content dubbed in your language, AI can be a great accelerator to attract younger generations to the dubbing business and develop society's awareness about dubbing.
+In these situations, in order to meet the demand of an audience that wants to see More content bent in your language, AI can be a great accelerator to attract younger generations to the dubbing business and develop the awareness of society over dubbing.

 And now the scripts?

-How to finish this tribune without mentioning the American screenwriters' strike.
-One of the complaints that accompanies this conflict is the unfair use of AI to generate scripts for talk shows, which is why they demand that AI not be used to generate new scripts from existing ones.
+How to finish this tribune without mentioning the American screenwriters strike.
+One of the complaints that accompanies this conflict is the unfair use of AI to generate scripts of interview programs, which is why they require AI not to be used to generate new scripts from the existing ones.

-The IA can contribute some positive things to the dubbing process and the acting community will have to learn to work with her, not against her.
+The IA can contribute some positive things to dubbing process And the actors community will have to learn to work with herNot against her.

-This is an important point, since AI only exists because it is fed by thousands of voices, audios or documents.
-Once again, we urgently need regulations because, in this case, if AI generates scripts by imitating screenwriters, who will take the credit?
+It is an important point, since AI only exists because it feeds on thousands of voices, audios or documents.
+Once again, we urgently need a regulation since, in this case, if the AI generates scripts imitating the screenwriters, who will take merit?

 Conclusion

 Who knows what applications will be discovered using AI?
-It is unlikely that AI will disappear from our lives at this point and dubbing will be no exception.
+It is unlikely that AI disappears from our lives at this point and dubbing will not be the exception.

-We can't imagine what AI will be able to achieve, but one thing is for sure: AI can bring some positive things to the dubbing process and the acting community will have to learn to work with it, not against it.
+We cannot imagine what AI will be able to achieve, but one thing is safe: AI can contribute some positive things to the dubbing process and the actors community will have to learn to work with it, not against it.

 Jacques Barreau